ossamaweb/cloud-quest/README.md

 # Cloud Quest Learning Platform

-A modern, interactive and gamified learning platform inspired by [Duolingo](https://www.duolingo.com), built with Next.js and AWS Amplify.
+A modern, interactive, and gamified learning platform inspired by [Duolingo](https://www.duolingo.com), built with Next.js and AWS Amplify.
 Cloud Quest transforms cloud computing education into an engaging journey through interactive quizzes, rewards, and game-like progression systems.

 Cloud Quest is built as a participation in the [AWS Game Builder Challenge](https://devpost.com/submit-to/22661-aws-game-builder-challenge), showcasing innovative approaches to cloud education through gamification.